- Surgery for Absent, Enlarged or Asymmetric Areola or Nipples

 The use of micropigmentation or ‘tattooing’ can then be used to assist in creating a pigmented areolar and darker pigmented nipple appearance on the breast.
 It is important to have an experienced technician perform this type of ‘tattooing’ in order to avoid a tattoo that has a ‘target’ appearance.

 Nipples may appear elongated, darkened, thickened, inverted or absent.
-Enlarged nipples may be very evident through clothing and create poor self-esteem for some women and men.
+Enlarged nipples may be very evident through clothing for some women and men.
 Surgery can be performed to adjust the size of an enlarged nipple, or in cases where a nipple is absent can be surgically created to look like a nipple.

 What are Inverted Nipples?